 It is essential to contact a qualified attorney as soon as possible after a truck accident.
 The trucking company and its insurance carrier will go to the scene of the accident immediately to gain control of the evidence.
 However, a lawyer who represents the victims can get involved right away to send a demand to save all evidence.

 This demand has legal significance.
 Truck companies are then legally obligated to keep all evidence for inspection and discovery, or face ramifications in court.
 If a lawyer does not get involved soon after the tractor-trailer wreck, then this evidence might go missing or be purposefully destroyed before you can ever file your truck accident lawsuit.

-An early investigation is especially important in cases where negligence maintenance caused or contributed to a trucking accident.
+An early investigation is especially important in cases where negligent maintenance caused or contributed to a trucking accident.
 A lawyer must work quickly to secure the truck itself, the data log and the maintenance records are all essential to examine carefully by attorneys, investigators and expert witnesses.
 This evidence and documentation may be necessary to prove that the wreck was caused by a failure to maintain the truck according to state and federal standards.